Skip to content

 display_namestringnoOperator-facing label shown in settings and provider pickers.

-harnessstringnoacp for direct ACP launch or pi_acp for Pi-backed API-key providers.
+harnessstringnoacp for direct ACP launch or pi_acp for providers launched through the Pi ACP adapter.
 Defaults to acp.

 runtime_providerstringnoDownstream provider id used by harnesses such as Pi.
 Defaults to the AGH provider id.